Why Concrete Surface Preparation Is Important

-The cleanliness and condition of a concrete surface is important to ensure durability and adhesion of any coating applied over it.
+The cleanliness and condition of a concrete surface are important to ensure the durability and adhesion of any coating applied over it.
 Emphasis must be placed on the surface preparation and cleaning of the concrete.

 The following information will describe why surface preparation is important for optimum coating performance and the conditions which must be coped with when painting, coating or sealing industrial concrete floors.